 Additionally, investing in proposal software is evidence of an organization's commitment to delivering quality submissions.

-Expert RFP tips for your first request for proposal
+Expert RFP tips

 Putting together your first RFP can seem like a daunting challenge, but everyone must start somewhere.
 Even the most experienced RFP professionals once was tasked with the same challenge as you.

 Luckily, we can utilize these experts to help advise beginners on how to tackle their first RFP.
 Here are a few RFP experts on their tips for first timers:

 1. Don't forget to build relationships

 "At the end of the day my one piece of advice is work to try and form a relationship as opposed to spending hours on strategy for the RFP.

 The very first account we ever landed took nearly four months of reviews, meetings, presentations, and back-and-forth dialogue before we secured the account.
 And while it seemed like a huge win for the company, we wound up barely breaking even after we accounted for all the hours put into the project.